Image-guided laser surgery becoming go-to option for epilepsy

 This will replace open surgery as a better first option. — Peter Warnke, MD

-Surgeons at UChicago Medicine already perform this type of surgery for more than 30 patients per year to treat various forms of epilepsy and brain tumors in both adults and children.
+Surgeons at UChicago Medicine already perform this type of surgery for more than 30 adult and pediatric patients per year to treat various forms of epilepsy and brain tumors in both adults and children.
 In October 2019, they completed their 150th ablation procedure overall.

 In a recent study published in the Journal of Neurology, Neurosurgery & Psychiatry, Warnke, James Tao, MD, PhD, Shasha Wu, MD, PhD, and several other UChicago Medicine colleagues reported on the results of the procedure in 21 patients with mesial temporal lobe epilepsy, the most common kind of focal epilepsy in adults.
 More than 50 percent of these patients were seizure-free at least 12 months after the procedure, although patients with mesial temporal sclerosis, where the nerve cell damage is concentrated in a specific area, did best, with more than 70 percent of patients becoming seizure-free.

-“We’ve shown that with this technique you get the same outcome as traditional open surgery but with less neuropsycholgical side effects,” Warnke said.
-“The study validates the long-term results, in which many people can become free of seizures.”
+“We’ve shown that with this technique you get almost the same outcome as traditional open surgery but with less neuropsychological side effects,” Warnke said.

-UChicago Medicine is participating in a new clinical trial to follow the long-term outcomes of patients who have the laser surgery, the SLATE (Stereotactic Laser Ablation in Temporal Epilepsy) Trial.
+UChicago Medicine is participating in a new clinical trial, the SLATE (Stereotactic Laser Ablation in Temporal Epilepsy) trial, to follow the long-term outcomes of patients who have the laser surgery.
 Patients with temporal epilepsy can be eligible for the trial, and Warnke believes it will become the “go-to” procedure for many types of epilepsy.

 “This will replace open surgery as a better first option,” he said.
 “Even if it doesn’t work in some patients, you can always fall back on the traditional method.
 But this allows you to take the much less risky option first.”